heavymery/grunt-require-rev/README.md

 # grunt-require-rev

-> File revisioning for requrejs.
+> File revisioning for RequireJS dependencies.
+This can be useful for caching and cache-busting with RequireJS.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`